dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 your tweet might be trolling, might be a bot, might be 12 years old, might be heavily intoxicated, or all of the above.

-Boomers are known to bemoan the armies of \"anonymous troll-demons.\" They want to fix the problem in an old-school way, forcing everyone and anyone to show their face and attach their meatspace identity to their online profiles.
+Some ~~boomers~~ people bemoan the armies of \"anonymous troll-demons,\" seemingly incapable of dealing with the roughness of pseudonymous online discourse.[^fn-td] They want to fix the problem in an old-school way, forcing everyone and anyone to show their face and attach their meatspace identity to their online profiles.
 Those who grew up with and in between trolls---playing